 SafeCare BC emphasizes injury prevention by providing continuing care organizations with the materials and resources they need to improve their workplace health and safety protocols, and establish a culture of safety.
 As such, SafeCare BC has taken the initiative to develop workplace health and safety policy templates in key safety areas.

 The SafeCare BC policy templates are intended to provide continuing care organizations with documents that can be readily and easily adapted to fit within their organization’s operational realities.
-The templates are intended to supplement and enhance organizations’ existing workplace health and safety policies, or to help establish policies were none currently exist.
+The templates are intended to supplement and enhance organizations’ existing workplace health and safety policies, or to help establish policies where none currently exist.

 The templates were developed and approved by SafeCare BC’s Technical Advisory Committee, which is comprised of Union, WorkSafeBC, and Employer Representatives.